tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 6. Technical Identity (ActedUpon vs. Consulted)

+**??This is is about information elements, not about the specification???**

 This component of the \`Specification\` focuses on the terms that the test requires to run.
 BDQ calls all the terms \`Information Elements\` and generally assumes that these are predominantly [Darwin Core